dan3388/FPGA-Audio-Processing-System/README.md

 Using the Pico2-Ice development kit, our primary objective was to design a guitar effects pedal using the iCE40 FPGA.
 This project applies core principles of digital logic and hardware description languages learned in our Digital Design course to real-time signal processing.

+Due to time constraints and a burnt out I2S DAC, this project was largely unable to move past test-benching, although I2S transmission was tested and verified as functional.

 ## System Overview

-### DSP (Digital Signal Processing)
+### ~~DSP (Digital Signal Processing)~~

-The core of this system is a Digital Signal Processor (DSP).
-The DSP intercepts the raw signal from the guitar, applies a mathematical function to alter the audio data (the "effect"), and transmits the modified signal to the output stage for playback.
+~~The core of this system is a Digital Signal Processor (DSP).
+The DSP intercepts the raw signal from the guitar, applies a mathematical function to alter the audio data (the "effect"), and transmits the modified signal to the output stage for playback.~~

 ### ADC & SPI (Input Stage)

 To process guitar audio within an FPGA, the signal must first be amplified and converted from analog to digital.

-1. Preamplification: Since guitar pickups produce a low-level signal (ranging from 100mV to 500mV), the audio must be amplified to a level suitable for the ADC.
+1. **Preamplification:** Since guitar pickups produce a low-level signal (ranging from 100mV to 500mV), the audio must be amplified to a level suitable for the ADC.

-1. Conversion: We utilized the built-in Analog-to-Digital Converter (ADC) on the Raspberry Pi Pico 2 (RP2350B).
+2. **A–>D Conversion:** We utilized the built-in Analog-to-Digital Converter (ADC) on Pico2-Ice's RP2350B chip.
 This ADC samples the 0–3.3V analog signal and converts it into a 12-bit digital signal.
-We converted this unsigned 12-bit signal to a signed 16-bit signal
+We converted this unsigned 12-bit signal to a signed 16-bit signal for SPI transmission.

-1. Transmission: We chose the Serial Peripheral Interface (SPI) protocol to bridge the Pico 2 and the FPGA.
+1. **MCU–>FPGA Transmission:** We chose the Serial Peripheral Interface (SPI) protocol to bridge the Pico 2 and the FPGA.
 SPI provides a simple, high-speed, and reliable method for streaming raw 12-bit samples into the iCE40 for processing.

 ### I2S & DAC (Output Stage)

 Once processed, the digital audio must be converted back into an analog waveform for playback.

-Hardware: We used the TLV320DAC3100 (an I2S-based DAC).

-Control & Data: The DAC is initialized and configured via the I2C protocol.
-Once configured, it receives the processed 12-bit digital signal from the FPGA via the Inter-IC Sound (I2S) protocol and outputs the final analog audio to a speaker or headphones.

-### I2S+DAC

-The output of our sound will need to be converted back to analog so it can be played.
-We used the TLV320DAC3100 I2S DAC from Adafruit.
-This DA, after being programmed using I2C protocol, would take the digital signal from the FPGA using I2S and output it from a speaker or headphone.

-[I2S stuff goes here]
+1. **Digital Transmission**: We transmitted the audio from the Ice40 by implementing an I2S transmitter in the Ice40.

+2. **D–>A Conversion:** We used the TLV320DAC3100 I2S DAC board made by adafruit to convert the I2S transmitted by the FPGA into an analog signal.